Williams FW06: Race history

 With major sponsorship secured from Saudi Arabian Airlines and TAG, the FW06 first took to the racetrack in the 1978 Argentine Grand Prix in the hands of Alan Jones, and a single car competed in all 16 rounds of the World Championship that season, finishing in the points 3 times including a second place at Watkins Glen, equalling Williams best result at the 1975 German Grand Prix.
 An excellent drive by Jones at Long Beach was unrewarded.
 While running second the car developed mechanical trouble and fell back.
 Jones liked the car, stating that it was pleasant to drive and was very drivable compared to previous machinery he had been given, and felt it was one of the best non ground effect cars that season.
 The higher budget afforded by the sponsorship deal allowed Patrick Head to continually develop the FW06 throughout the year.
 Williams finished ninth in the constructors' championship in 1978, matching the best performance by the team in its first incarnation achieved in 1975.

 The FW06 also saw service in the first four races of the 1979 season, with Clay Regazzoni joining Jones in the team.
 Jones finished in third place at Long Beach, but by now the car was being left behind by the ground effect cars of Lotus, Ligier, Tyrrell and others, and the car was replaced by the FW07.

 Upon being retired, the FW06 chassis was bought by motorcycle ace Giacomo Agostini, who had decided on a switch to car racing and drove the car with sponsorship from Marlboro in the British Formula One Championship in 1979 and 1980.

 In popular culture

-The car appeared in the video game Formula One Championship Edition on PlayStation in the classic cars along with other classic cars including Lotus 49C, Lotus 72D, Cooper T51, Alfa Romeo 158 and Renault RS01.
+The car appeared in the video game Formula One Championship Edition in the classic cars alongside with other cars including the Lotus 49C, Lotus 72D, Cooper T51, Alfa Romeo 158 and Renault RS01.